vanilla-unicorn/create-node-rest-api/README.md

 With **create-node-rest-api** installed, you can now run the command from the command line to generate a new directory name for your REST API server using `create-node-rest-api <your-project-name>`.

 Once the script finishes running, you can `cd` into the project and begin working.
 You can also test the server immediately using the command `nodemon` directly from within the root of the project directory.

+## Additional Information

+Future updates will include the ability to customize the type of template that is used when generating the project as well as type of API, standard or perhaps GraphQL.
+This project is maintained solely by me but pull requests are welcome and will help fuel the motivation in maintaining the project.